 During his research of the area Rich learned of the strong feelings of nostalgia for the way the docks, and indeed much of Swansea, used to be.
 Regeneration projects and redevelopments of public space often cause upset and upheaval - change can be difficult.
 Over time these new changes can grow on us and we can get used to them, we can discover how to use them for our benefit, we can see the value in them.
 For some the new is never accepted.

-Resistance is a work that attempts to address this idea.
-The sculpture consists of a wall built between the old and new parts of the Museum with the 'front' facing the new part and protecting the old.
-The wall is built from very human items: chairs, tables, cabinets and other furniture, to suggest a level of immediacy and strength-of-feeling - that this was put up rapidly with whatever was to hand.
+Resistance was a work that attempted to address this idea.
+The sculpture consisted of a wall built between the old and new parts of the Museum with the 'front' facing the new part and protecting the old.
+The wall was built from very human items: chairs, tables, cabinets and other furniture, to suggest a level of immediacy and strength-of-feeling - that this was put up rapidly with whatever was to hand.
 As time has gone on the wall has softened and a passageway has appeared.
 People can go through if they want.

 With thanks to: Andrew Deathe, NWM; Tim, Rik and Eif; Chris Fender, CCS Baling Plant; British Heart Foundation; YMCA; NAC; ResaRec and The More Green Project.